 As you are thinking through performance management, remember that the primary reasons we engage in the activity at all is to support employees with delivering results and performing well.
 Ratings should be well defined and clear.

-Let's talk ratings
+Let's talk performance ratings

 I think you can ascertain by now that I fall on the "yes" side of manager-assigned performance ratings, and I'll tell you why: